Range Rover Sport review - engine and gearbox

-Aside from the loopy SVR, the top end of the Range Rover Sport’s engine range is a 503bhp supercharged V8 petrol unit familiar from performance variants of Jaguar saloons and coupes.
-Its relevance in a car this large and practically minded is an argument for elsewhere; what’s hard to contest is that it lends the Sport an opulence no diesel engine (no matter how sophisticated) is capable of serving up.
+Aside from the SVR, the top end of the Range Rover Sport’s engine range is a 519bhp supercharged V8 petrol unit familiar from performance variants of Jaguar saloons and coupes.
+Its relevance in a car this large and practically-minded is a debate for elsewhere; what’s hard to contest is that it lends the Sport an opulence no diesel engine (no matter how sophisticated) is capable of serving up.

 Peak torque arrives at 2500rpm, but throttle response and accelerative thrust are impressive before this point in the rev range.
 It’s a hugely flexible engine, and despite having a claimed 2335kg to shift (2469kg on our scales), it never feels short on power.
 In fact, with third gear not reaching its rev limit until beyond 85mph, you’ll rarely use more than half-throttle in smooth, measured driving.

 The ZF automatic gearbox is perfectly suited to the car, and there aren’t many scenarios that call for you to switch from its standard Drive to Sport mode, or to use its steering wheel-mounted paddles to swap ratios yourself.
 Should you decide to push the Sport harder, though, flicking between its eight gears is pretty intuitive.

 Other engine options include a 296bhp or 345bhp 3-litre straight-six diesel, a 394bhp plug-in hybrid, which pairs a four-cylinder petrol with an electric motor and battery pack, a 394bhp straight-six petrol and a base-level 297bhp four-cylinder turbo petrol without the associated hybrid gubbins.
 Both six-cylinder engines are boosted by a subtle mild-hybrid system that does more for response than outright power.